Vtama is a brand-name topical cream that’s prescribed for plaque psoriasis. Vtama contains the active drug tapinarof.

 What to do in case you use too much Vtama

 If you think you’ve used too much of this drug, call your doctor.
-You can also call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+You can also call call America’s Poison Centers at 800-222-1222 or use its online tool.
 However, if your symptoms are severe, call 911 or your local emergency number, or go to the nearest emergency room right away.

 When you get Vtama from the pharmacy, the pharmacist will add an expiration date to the label on the packaging.
 This date is typically 1 year from the date they dispensed the medication.